 The menu on the left is straightforward and easy to navigate.
 You'll easily find SSLs in the Security category, will be able to add extra domains or create subdomains under the Domain, and enable or disable performance-boosters under Speed.
 You can also pin the most used tools on the main page for quick access.

-I had no issues whatsoever when I wanted to perform several actions, such as creating a new website or setting up an email address.
+We had no issues whatsoever when we wanted to perform several actions, such as creating a new website or setting up an email address.
 It was all smooth sailing.

-Bluehost’s control panel, on the other hand, was more familiar. cPanel is in my muscle memory now.
+Bluehost’s control panel, on the other hand, was more familiar. cPanel is in our muscle memory now.
 To access it, you have to hit the Advanced button in the main dashboard.

 Website staging environments